LekoArts/gatsby-themes/themes/gatsby-theme-emma/README.md

 | `pagesPath`    | `content/pages`    | Location of additional pages (optional)                                                                   |
 | `mdx`          | `true`             | Configure `gatsby-plugin-mdx` (if your website already is using the plugin pass `false` to turn this off) |

-The usage of `content/projects` is mandatory.
-Have a look at the [example](https://github.com/LekoArts/gatsby-themes/tree/master/examples/emma) on how to create entries.

 The usage of `content/pages` is optional.
 If no page/MDX file is found the navigation will be hidden.

 #### Example usage